qinatan/Clue-Game/README.txt

-C16A- Clue Board 2
+Finishing Clue

-In this project, we got all of our adjacency list and target list tests to pass.
+In this assignment we finalized all the clue game functionality.

 I, Michael Eack, certify that I participated equitably in the creation of this assignment I, John, O'Malley certify that I participated equitably in the creation of this assignment